elifesciences/elife-continuum-documentation/file-s3-naming-workflow/2015-06-12-ppp-workflow-docs.markdown

     - `activity_ConvertImages.py` does the image conversion based on a config YAML that is set by `image_resize_yaml`
     - `activity_ConvertImages.py` does the image conversion process on the newly renamed images
     - `activity_ConvertImages.py` publishes a logging message to the SNS topic `eLifePublicationEventsSNSTopic`
-    - `activity_ConvertJATStoEIF.py` determines whether the default publication setting for the given aritlce should be "published" or "unpublished" by checking the zip file name against a pattern set in the `publication_setting_yaml`
+    - `activity_ConvertJATStoEIF.py` determines whether the default publication setting for the given article should be "published" or "unpublished" by checking the zip file name against a pattern set in the `publication_setting_yaml`
       - `publication_setting_yaml` sets patterns for publication or for hold states.
         - see an [example `publication_setting_yaml`](http:gist.com).